Court Rules

 Source text: The provisions of Code of Civil Procedure section 1010.6 and rules 2.250–2.261 of the California Rules of Court concerning filing and service by electronic means apply to contested proceedings under the Probate Code and the Probate Rules to the same extent as they apply to other contested civil proceedings in each superior court in this state.

-Paper filing is permitted when a party cannot feasibly convert a document to electronic form.
+Courts may accept paper filings when a party cannot feasibly convert a document to electronic form.

 Source text: When it is not feasible for a party or other person to convert a document to electronic form by scanning, imaging, or another means, a court may allow that party or other person to file the document in paper form.